majelli/Rt/README.md

 # Rt
-C code for Bayesian estimate of Rt
+C code for Bayesian estimations of Rt